For more information on obtaining power of attorney with your partner, see our guide to getting power of attorney for a couple

 What is limited (ordinary) power of attorney?

 It is also possible to set up an ordinary power of attorney, which only lasts for a limited amount of time.
-Since ordinary power of attorney is automatically voided if the donor is no longer able to make decisions, it is best utilised for periods such as holidays or if the donor is unable to leave the house but is still mentally sound.
+Since ordinary power of attorney is automatically voided if the donor is no longer able to make decisions, but you don't wish to seek Court of Protection Deputyship, it is best utilised for periods such as holidays or if the donor is unable to leave the house but is still mentally sound.
 Ordinary power of attorney can be reversed at any time and can even be applied for specific tasks.

 How to set up Lasting power of attorney

 Granting somebody power of attorney over either your financial concerns or health and welfare is a simple process.
 A solicitor can register the power of attorney with the Office of the Public Guardian (OPG).
 However, proof is required that the individual handing over power of attorney has the mental capacity to do so, and is not being coerced in any way.